Different Drywall Types and Fire Safety

-There are soundproof, moisture resistant, fire-resistant and other drywall types.
+There are soundproof, moisture resistant, fire-resistant, and other drywall types.
 Check here what you need to know about drywall and fire safety.

 Since gypsum contains water, drywall resists fire.
 It slows down fire as its structure breaks down little by little.
 So there is no question of whether or not, the property owner will need drywall removal among other restorations.
-It's a question of whether there is time for people to evacuate the property before fire spreads.
+It's a question of whether there is time for people to evacuate the property before the fire spreads.
 And the response to this question came with new drywall types that are made specifically to be fire-resistant.
 So let's see which the main drywall types and the fire safety concerns are.

 The typical drywall types

 Drywall is classified into several big categories.
 So when you turn to your drywall contractor expert, define your needs.
 Let's elaborate.
 The most common drywall type is wrapped with paper.
 Although gypsum contains water which slows down the spread of fire, the paper facings along with the painting is flammable.
 In an attempt to diminish drywall damage due to increased moisture and mold growth, the manufacturers produced improved types which are distinguished by their color.
 The green, blue and purple boards became the dominant solutions to wet environments, like bathrooms and kitchens.